AdrianaSakeena/quantum_interference_simulator/README.md

 These assumptions are not intended to fully replicate a real laboratory experiment, but rather to model the essential quantum mechanisms responsible for interference and diffraction.

-Result 1) Point Slit apporoximation:
+Point Slit apporoximation:

 - <img width="474" height="361" alt="image" src="https://github.com/user-attachments/assets/a1b8ce95-4a4f-46e1-9376-401656f9c923" />
 In this model, each slit is treated as a point-like source.
 This idealization captures the essential mechanism of quantum interference between the two slits but neglects an important physical feature of real experiments: slits have finite width and internal spatial structure.

-Result 2) Finite slit width (Non-zero)
+Finite slit width (Non-zero):

 - <img width="480" height="356" alt="image" src="https://github.com/user-attachments/assets/8a4dac10-c08d-49b5-a0b8-1a20824fc7ee" />